Anatomy in Flowering Plants: Exploring the Inner World of Nature πΈ | Plants & Life

 - Root System: Anchors the plant and absorbs water and minerals from the soil.

-- Shoot System: Includes the stem, leaves, flowers, and fruits — responsible for photosynthesis, transport, and reproduction.
+- Shoot System: Includes stems, leaves, flowers, and fruits.
+This part handles photosynthesis, transport, and reproduction.

 πͺ΄ Internal Structure of the Root

-- Epidermis (Rhizodermis): The outermost layer with root hairs for water absorption.
+- Epidermis (Rhizodermis): The outer layer containing root hairs that absorb water and minerals.

-- Cortex: Stores food and helps in the movement of water toward the inner tissues.
+- Cortex: Stores food and helps move water inward.

-- Stele: Contains xylem and phloem that transport water, minerals, and nutrients.
+- Stele: Contains xylem and phloem for transport.

 πΏ Structure of the Stem

-- Epidermis: Protective outer layer covered by a waxy cuticle.
+- Epidermis: Protective outer layer covered with cuticle.

-- Vascular Bundles: Contain xylem (for water transport) and phloem (for food transport).
+- Vascular Bundles: Contain xylem and phloem for transport.

 π Leaf Anatomy — The Powerhouse of Photosynthesis

-- Vascular Bundle (Vein): Contains xylem and phloem for transport.
+- Vascular Bundle (Vein): Carries water and prepared food.

 π§ Vascular Tissues — The Transport System

-- Xylem: Transports water and minerals from the roots to the leaves.
+- Xylem: Moves water and minerals from roots upward.

-- Phloem: Carries prepared food from leaves to other parts of the plant.
+- Phloem: Carries prepared food from leaves to the rest of the plant.

 πΎ Difference Between Dicot and Monocot Anatomy